Introduction

 Troubleshoot

-WLC 9800 provides ALWAYS-ON tracing capabilities.
-This ensures all client connectivity related errors, wanring and notice level messages are constantly logged and you can view logs for an incident or failure condition after it has occurred.
+WLC 9800 provides ALWAYS-ON trace capabilities.
+This ensures all client connectivity related errors, warnings, and notice level messages are constantly logged and you can view logs for an incident or failure condition after it has occurred.

-Note: Depending on volume of logs being generated, you can go back few hours to several days.
+Note: Based on the volume of logs generated, you can go back few hours to several days.

-In order to view the traces that 9800 WLC collected by default, you can connect via SSH/Telnet to the 9800 WLC and follow these steps (Ensure you are logging the session to a text file).
+In order to view the traces that 9800 WLC collected by default, you can connect via SSH/Telnet to the 9800 WLC and go through these steps (ensure you log the session to a text file).

 Step 1.
-Check controller's current time so you can track the logs in the time back to when the issue happened.
+Check the controller current time so you can track the logs in the time back to when the issue happened.

 # show clock

 Step 2.
-Collect syslogs from the controller's buffer or the external syslog as dictated by the system configuration.
-This provides a quick view into the system health and errors, if any.
+Collect syslogs from the controller buffer or the external syslog as dictated by the system configuration.
+This provides a quick view into the system health and errors if any.

 # show logging